KarenChen96/Algorithm/com/cecilia/String/README.md

 4. Sliding windows using slow/fast pointers
-    4.1 Longest substring that contains only unique chars 4.2 Find all anagrams of a substring s2 in a long string s1 4.3 Given a 0-1 array, you can flip at most k 0's to 1's.
+    4.1 Longest substring that contains only unique chars 4.2 Find all anagrams of a substring s2 in a long string s1
+        - A little trick here:
+            - when move the right border, only need to consider match++ case;
+            - when move the left border, only need to consdier match-- case;
+        - Underneath logic: ??? :question:
+    4.3 Given a 0-1 array, you can flip at most k 0's to 1's.
 Please find the longest sub-array that consists of all 1's.
+        - The given solution is really concise, review!

 5. Matching (*, ?)